KORINZ/quiz-game/README.md

 # quiz-game

-A simple quiz game that take O and X as answer inputs.
-This mini program is a practice for object-oriented programming in python.
+A simple quiz game that take O or X as the answer input.
+This mini program is a practice for object-oriented programming in Python.